-- Sanctions: U.S. laws such as the Chemical and Biological Weapons Control and Warfare Elimination Act of 1991 (Pub.
+• Sanctions: U.S. laws such as the Chemical and Biological Weapons Control and Warfare Elimination Act of 1991 (Pub.
 L. 102-182, Title III, Dec.
 4, 1991, 105 Stat.
 1245), the Iran-Iraq Arms Non-Proliferation Act of 1992 (Pub.
-L. 102-484) (Title XVI), the Iran Nonproliferation Act of 2000 (Pub.
-L. 106-178), the Iran Nonproliferation Amendments Act of 2005 (Pub.
-L. 109-112), and the North Korea Nonproliferation Act of 2006 (Pub.
-L. 109-353) provide for the imposition of sanctions on foreign entities and countries for certain kinds of chemical and biological weapons-related activity.
-The U.S. Government has imposed sanctions under these authorities on certain entities for chemical weapons-related activities. - Universality of the CWC: The CWC imposes a global ban on the development, production, stockpiling, retention, and use of chemical weapons by States Parties and prohibits States Parties from assisting, encouraging, or inducing a non-State Party to engage in such activities.
-The CWC also prohibits the direct or indirect transfer of chemical weapons, restricts trade in certain chemicals to States not a State Party to the CWC, and has created an international organization to monitor the destruction of chemical weapons and the production, use, and trade of toxic chemicals and chemical precursors in and among States Parties to the CWC.
+L. 102-484) (Title XVI), and the Iran, North Korea, and Syria Nonproliferation Act (Pub.
+L. 105-292, 112 Stat.
+2787, 50 U.S.C. § 1701 (note)) provide for the imposition of sanctions on foreign entities and countries for certain kinds of chemical and biological weapons-related activity.
+The U.S. Government has imposed sanctions under these authorities on certain entities for chemical weapons-related activities.

+• Universality of the CWC: The CWC imposes a global ban on the development, production, stockpiling, retention, and use of chemical weapons by States Parties and prohibits States Parties from assisting, encouraging, or inducing a non-State Party to engage in such activities.
+The CWC also prohibits the direct or indirect transfer of chemical weapons, restricts trade in certain chemicals to States that are not States Parties to the CWC, and has created an international organization to monitor the destruction of chemical weapons and the production, use, and trade of toxic chemicals and chemical precursors in and among States Parties to the CWC.